Job Title: Senior Assistant Assembly Clerk

 Applicants for the post must, by the closing date for applications, have:

-1. A thorough understanding of the role and functions of the Northern Ireland Assembly and the political environment in which it operates including the current challenges facing the Assembly.
+- A thorough understanding of the role and functions of the Assembly and the political environment in which it operates including the current challenges facing the Assembly.

-2. at least a primary degree in any subject and at least 2 years’ experience in each of the areas detailed at (a) – (d).
+- At least a primary degree, minimum 2:2 classification, in any subject and at least 3 years’ experience in each of the areas detailed at (a) – (d).
 Applications will be considered from applicants with formal qualifications of an equivalent or higher standard to those stated.

-3. at least 4 years’ experience in each of the areas detailed at (a) – (d).
+- At least 5 years’ experience in each of the areas detailed at (a) – (d).

 The experience specified above at 2. and 3. must be in the following areas: